REPORT: LSU self-imposes penalties on football program; bans Odell Beckham Jr. for 2 years

 BATON ROUGE, La.
 (WAFB) - LSU is imposing penalties on its football program after an investigation revealed booster payments to the father of a student-athlete, according to a report from Sports Illustrated.

-LSU Senior Associate Athletic Director Robert Munson issued the following statement to the publication Wednesday, Oct.
-20:
+Robert Munson, LSU’s sr. assoc. athletic director, issued the following statement to the publication Wednesday, Oct.
+21:

 “LSU has worked proactively and in cooperation with the NCAA to identify and self-report any violations that occurred within our football program.
 We believe these self-imposed penalties are appropriate and we will continue to coordinate and cooperate with the NCAA on this matter.”